 “When the community doesn’t know about it, we can’t respond to it.
 How do you respond to violence you don’t even know exists?
 How do you respond to violence you don’t track?” ~Annita Lucchesi, Executive Director, Sovereign Bodies Institute

 At Solid Ground, we believe all oppression is linked; we cannot work toward justice for some groups while ignoring others.
 While events of the past year have focused light on the racist violence targeting Black people and Asian-American/Pacific Islanders, Indigenous communities have faced a less well-known epidemic – violence against Indigenous women and girls.

-Thankfully, the new Washington State biennial budget has funded a $500,000 budget allocation, supported by Solid Ground, to convene a Missing and Murdered Indigenous Women Taskforce in the state.
-The taskforce is coordinated by the Office of the Attorney General and was established in coordination with the American Indian Health Commission, Seattle Indian Health Board, and community members.
+Thankfully, the new Washington state biennial budget has funded a $500,000 budget allocation, supported by Solid Ground, to convene the Washington State Missing and Murdered Indigenous Women and People Task Force.
+Coordinated by the Office of the Attorney General, the task force was established in coordination with the American Indian Health Commission, Seattle Indian Health Board, and community members.

 In 2019, the third-leading cause of death for Indigenous women aged 15-34 was murder – and Indigenous women are murdered at a rate of 10 times higher than all other ethnicities. ~Centers for Disease Control and Prevention statistics